 Picture Book Biographies about African-American Pioneering Female Musicians

 If you get a chance to read all these picture book biographies, one notable similarity for all these musical prodigies was the support of their family and sometimes, the community as well.
-It does take commitment on the part of the parents to provide instrument, lessons, and encouragement.
+It does take commitment on the part of the parents to provide instruments, lessons, and encouragement.

 I thought that I would put these books into chronological order by when each woman was born, thus showing what they faced and how, if any, attitudes changed.
 In a perfect world, these women would have met each other and formed a support group for each other.
-In a way, each woman helped the others succeed, with most of them encountering the same barriers to success that included racism.
+In a way, each woman helped the others succeed, with most of them encountering the same barriers to success including racism.
 I hope learning about these remarkable women will inspire kids to reach high and pursue their performing dreams, even if it seems impossible.

 Elizabeth Cotten (born 1893)